rhlarse/firefighterSim/README.md

 Each firefighter makes decisions locally—using limited perception, bounded-range radio communication, and internal state (water level, behavioral mode, and nearby fire).
 Together, they produce emergent global containment behavior without any centralized controller.

+**Tech Stack:** Python · Repast4Py · NumPy · Matplotlib

+## My Contribution
+This was a 2-person project for CSCE 475 (Multi-Agent Systems) at the University of Nebraska–Lincoln, completed with a partner.
+I designed and ran **Experiments 3 and 4**, which studied how individual perception radius and team size affect global containment behavior:

+- **Experiment 3 — Perception Radius:** swept perception radius across 6 levels (2, 3, 4, 6, 8, 10 cells) over 50 trials each to test for diminishing returns past 6 cells.
+- **Experiment 4 — Team Size:** varied the number of firefighter agents to find the optimal balance between coverage and congestion-driven interference.

+I also contributed to the shared agent design, communication system, and core simulation framework alongside my partner.

 ## Running the Simulation
 1. Install Repast4Py
 ```bash